-The Real Estate Settlement Procedures Act (RESPA) was primarily designed to ensure that consumers in real estate transactions receive timely information about the costs of the settlement process, but it also imposes certain requirements on loan servicers.
+The Federal Real Estate Settlement Procedures Act (RESPA) ensures that consumers in real estate transactions receive timely information about the costs of the settlement process.
+This law also imposes specific requirements on loan servicers.

-Some of RESPA's requirements can be helpful to people facing foreclosure who believe their mortgage servicers have made mistakes in servicing their accounts.
-Specifically, Section 6 of RESPA sets forth requirements related to qualified written requests, which require mortgage servicers to correct errors or provide information to borrowers who ask for it.
+Some of RESPA's requirements can help people facing foreclosure who believe their servicers have made mistakes in servicing their accounts.
+Specifically, RESPA sets forth requirements for qualified written requests, which require servicers to correct errors or provide information to borrowers who ask for it.

 To make a qualified written request, you must send a letter to the servicer with the following information:

-There is no specified format required for making a qualified written request, but the letter should:
+You don't have to use a specific format when making a qualified written request, but the letter should: